rexrainbow/phaser3-rex-notes/docs/docs/ui-confirmaction.md

     - `acceptButtonIndex` : Index of accept/OK button on Confirm dialog.
 Default value is `0`.
     - `reject`, `rejectScope` : Callback invoking when click reject/cancel button of Confirm dialog
     - `rejectButtonIndex` : Index of reject/cancel button on Confirm dialog.
 Default value is `1`.
-- Return promise, with parameter `{index, text}`.

-Destroy confirm dialog after clicking accept/OK, or reject/cancel button.
+- `dialog` : Confirm dialog will be destroy after clicking any button.